apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 to decide which knobs to turn to get best effect for you.
 Part of the job when managing the deployment is to decide what you are going to optimize for.
-Some users are ok with 30 seconds delays of new DAG parsing, at the expense of lower CPU usage, whereas some other users expect the DAGs to be parsed almost instantly when they appear in the DAGs folder at the expense of higher CPU usage for example.
+Some users are ok with 30 seconds delays of new DAG parsing, at the expense of lower CPU usage, whereas some other users expect the Dags to be parsed almost instantly when they appear in the Dags folder at the expense of higher CPU usage for example.

 Airflow gives you the flexibility to decide, but you should find out what aspect of performance is